Fatigue Risk Management in 24/7 Industries: What You Need to Know

 Level Five: Fatigue-Related Incident

-At this point in the risk trajectory, an incident has occurred, but it is necessary to determine if it was fatigue-related or due to a different source for concern.
-Level five means an investigation is needed to identify critical fatigue-related factors.
+At this point in the risk trajectory, an incident has occurred, but it is necessary to determine if it was fatigue-related or due to a different source of concern.
+Level five in a fatigue risk management system means an investigation is needed to identify critical fatigue-related factors.
 Let’s look at the boom operator incident again.
 This time, Harnett’s team asked science-based questions to evaluate the incident for possible fatigue factors.
 They discovered that the operator regularly worked up to 16 hours and had worked 17 shifts in a row before the incident.
 What’s more, he’d only slept 5 hours in the past 24 hours and had accumulated 14.5 hours of sleep debt in the previous 72 hours.
 The result of the investigation was that the boom operator was fatigued at the time of the incident and that fatigue contributed to the incident (which is important to distinguish as workers can be fatigued, but that doesn’t mean that was the reason an incident occurred).

 Step 3: Manage Fatigue Proactively with Employee Scheduling Software

+Today, organizations — especially those with 24/7 operations — should include automated scheduling solutions as part of their fatigue management strategies.
 Employee scheduling technology optimizes your schedule based on the context of your organization’s operational needs.
 In addition to assisting with schedule planning and day-of management, today’s intelligent technology manages the complexity of rules, regulations, and collective bargaining agreements that are unique to your worksite.
 Visibility into rule overrides, justifications, and work hours (broken down by level of organization or workgroup) gives supervisors the real-time data they need to make informed decisions on the front line.
 Configured employee scheduling technology with built-in compliance tools helps to predict and manage fatigue proactively, empowering employees at all job levels to prevent where possible, and mitigate where necessary, fatigue-related risk.

 These materials were originally presented by Mike Harnett, president, Solaris Fatigue Management, and Sachin Agrawal, chief technology officer, Shiftboard, as part of the 2021 API Pipeline Control Room and Cybernetics Conference.